VirtoCommerce/vc-docs/platform/developer-guide/docs/Back-End-Architecture/01-tech-stack.md

 -   **WebPack:** Primary design/runtime bundler and minifier.

--   **Swashbuckle.AspNetCore tooling for APIs built with [ASP.NET](http://asp.net/ "http://ASP.NET") Core:** Enables generating neat API documentation, including a UI to explore and test operations directly from your routes, controllers, and models.
+-   **Swashbuckle.AspNetCore tooling for APIs built with [ASP.NET](http://asp.net/ "http://ASP.NET") Core 8:** Enables generating neat API documentation, including a UI to explore and test operations directly from your routes, controllers, and models.

 -   **SignalR Core:** Used for push notifications based on web sockets.